Skip to main content

 The registry is thread-safe and loads plugins lazily.
 Built-ins are discovered on first access, entry points are loaded when needed, and aliases are case-insensitive.
 The singleton registry is obtained via get_default_registry().

-Built-in CLI Dispatch Keys
+Built-in Dispatch Keys

 Configuration / API